Jahnavi-1704/Jahnavi-1704/README.md

 ## 🚀 About Me
 I'm a Mobile Developer, currently interested in the DevOps world!

-I am passionate about designing and developing cross-platform(React Native, Flutter) and native(Android, iOS) mobile applicatons.
+I am passionate about designing and developing both cross-platform (React Native, Flutter) and native (Android, iOS) Mobile applicatons.
+Currently on a DevOps zeal to automate and optimize the tech magic behind the scenes!

 ## 🛠 Skills
 - Languages: C, C++, Java, Swift, Python, Dart, JavaScript, SQL, Bash, Groovy, Ruby on Rails, YAML